June 20, 2014 | 5

-And you are making people feel like being fat is the worst thing ever, and that, despite all evidence to the contrary, there are secret bullets out there, easy solutions to their problems.
-When their problem is by and large a food system that is meant not to nourish us, but to make profits for its shareholders.
+Even so, you are making people feel like being fat is the worst thing ever, and that, despite all evidence to the contrary, there are secret bullets out there, easy solutions to their problems–when the real problem is by and large a food system that is meant not to nourish us, but to make profits for its shareholders.
 That drive for profits inevitably means ubiquitous, cheap, sugary, salty, fatty foods, backed by billions of dollars in subsidies and marketing meant to shape our eating habits and culture.
 We don’t stand a chance against that.

 Public health leaders across the world are recognizing the need for policy solutions to curb the obesity epidemic by addressing the toxic food environment.
 I haven’t seen much from the Harvard School of Public Health, the Institute of Medicine, or the World Health Organization about convincing people to go on diets and to buy weight-loss supplements.